Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Experiments

 \subsection{Metrics}

 \emph{Semantic Segmentation and Generation:} For semantic segmentation, we evaluate with mean intersection over union~(mIoU).
-For semantic image synthesis, we assess with the Fréchet inception distance~(FID)~\cite{heusel2017gans} and learned perceptual image patch similarity~(LPIPS)~\cite{zhang2018unreasonable}. \emph{Classification:} The model is evaluated using classification accuracy.
+For semantic image synthesis, we assess with the Fréchet inception distance~(FID) and learned perceptual image patch similarity~(LPIPS). \emph{Classification:} The model is evaluated using classification accuracy.
+Additional information is available in Appendix~\ref{sec:metrics_sup}.